 He returned to his task as I stood there with one of those "Are you serious?" looks on my face.

-And then it suddenly occurred to me:
+Then it occurred to me:

 Who created these “Number Tracker” cards and provided the little yellow pencils?

 That’s right - the casino did.
-They know that humans tend to validate risk through irrational behaviors, so the house promotes it.
-They capitalize on it.
-And they even distribute the tools for people to do it with.
+They know that humans tend to validate risk through irrational behaviors, so the house promotes it - and profits from it.

+I looked over at Tuxedo - and I instantly hated him.
+Or felt sorry for him.
+Or both.
+I couldn't tell.
 He’s either ignorant or he’s complicit - but there’s no third option.
 And for the life of me, I couldn’t tell which.